A simple universal property of Thom ring spectra: Introduction

 In \cite{ABGHRinfcat} and \cite{Umkehr}, the authors describe a convenient model of Thom spectra as homotopy colimits of diagrams whose shape is given by the base space.
 Their approach is closely related and essentially equivalent to the earlier models cited above, but is expressed in the language of $\infty$-categories.
 The study of multiplicative structures on Thom spectra can thus take place in the setting of $\cO$-monoidal functors between $\cO$-monoidal $\infty$-categories.

-Section \ref{sec:one} first explains the situation in ordinary category theory that we then extend to $\cO$-monoidal $\infty$-categories, proving our general characterization of the algebra structure of colimits of lax $\cO$-monoidal functors in \myref{colimup}.
-This is used in Section \ref{sec:thom} to deduce the universal property of the multiplicative structure of Thom spectra of $n$-fold loop maps, see \myref{thomup}.
+Section \ref{sec:one} first explains the situation in ordinary category theory that we then extend to $\cO$-monoidal $\infty$-categories, proving our general characterization of the algebra structure of colimits of lax $\cO$-monoidal functors in \Cref{colimup}.
+This is used in Section \ref{sec:thom} to deduce the following new universal property of the multiplicative structure of Thom spectra of $\Es{n}$-maps, see \Cref{thomup}.

 \begin{thm*} If $X$ is an $\Es{n}$-space and $f\colon X \to \Pic(S^0)$ an $\Es{n}$-map, then the space $\Map_{\Alg_{S^0}^{\Es{n}}}(Mf, A)$ is equivalent to the space of $\Es{n}$-lifts of $f$ indicated below: